Find Affordable College Courses

 11 Yearly Graduations

 The 12th most popular school in the country for social sciences majors who are seeking their master's degree is Humboldt State University.
 Each year, around 6,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-The social sciences program at Humboldt State University awarded 11 master's degrees during the 2020-2021 school year.
-Of these students, 64% were women and 45% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 11 people received their master's degree in social sciences from Humboldt State University.
+Of these students, 67% were women and 50% were members of underrepresented racial-ethnic groups.
+Those who complete their master's degree in social sciences at Humboldt State University make a median salary of 50,373.

 9 Yearly Graduations

 California State University - Chico is the 14th most popular school in the nation for students seeking a master's degree in social sciences.
 Each year, around 16,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-For the 2020-2021 academic year, 9 master's degrees were handed out to social sciences majors at Chico State.
-Of these students, 78% were women and 56% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 9 people received their master's degree in social sciences from Chico State.
+Around 40% of these students were from an underrepresented racial-ethnic group, and 60% were women.
+Data shows that Chico State graduates that hold this degree go on to make a median salary of $50,373.

 8 Yearly Graduations